department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/content-brief-template.md

 ## 5 basic content style reminders

-•	Use contractions throughout your content
+- Use contractions throughout your content
-•	Keep it brief:
+- Keep it brief:
-o	< 52 characters for H1s
+  - < 52 characters for H1s
-o	< 70 characters for H2s
+  - < 70 characters for H2s
-o	< 35 characters for buttons
+  - < 35 characters for buttons
-o	< 20 to 25 words for sentences
+  - < 20 to 25 words for sentences
 •	Write as though you’re having a conversation with the Veteran on behalf of VA.
 The Veteran asks us questions in their voice, and we answer in ours.

 Example: